JpOnline/Blog/documentation_sprint.md

 # Day 1
 ## Goal
-- A tool that developers can run in a code base to extract knowledge or facilitate the understanding of the code.
+- A tool that developers can run in a code base to extract knowledge or facilitate the code documentation.
 - To have a 100 people answer 100% for the question: "What's the probability it's for you to recommend this tool for a friend or coworker?"